The ratio-cut polytope and K-means clustering: Recovery under the stochastic ball model

 \subsection{Recovery for the LP relaxation}

 In this section, we obtain a recovery guarantee for the proposed LP relaxation under the SBM.
 Namely, we prove that our deterministic optimality condition given by inequality~\eqref{easyC} implies that Problem~\eqref{lp:pK2} recovers the planted clusters with high probability, provided that $\Delta > 1 + \sqrt{3} \approx 2.73$.
-By Remark~\ref{Lowdimension}, this sufficient condition is tight if $m = 1$.
 This is a significant improvement compared to the only existing recovery result for an LP relaxation of K-means clustering stating that recovery is possible with high probability if and only if $\Delta > 4$~\cite{Awaetal15}.
+Moreover, by Remark~\ref{Lowdimension}, this sufficient condition is tight for $m=1$ and implies that in dimension one, the NP-hard K-means clustering problems recovers the planted clusters with high probability if and only if $\Delta > 1 + \sqrt{3}$.

 In the remainder of this section, for an event $A$, we denote by $\prob(A)$ the probability of $A$.
 We denote by $\avg[Y]$ the expected value of a random variable $Y$.
 In case of a multivariate random variable $X_{ij}$, the conditional expected value in $j$, with $i$ fixed, will be denoted either with $\avg_i[X]$ or with $\avg^j[X]$.
 To prove the next theorem, we make use of two technical lemmas; to streamline the presentation, these lemmas are given in Section~\ref{sec:proofs}.